 Since the beginning of my sobriety, I’ve answered numerous questions about it.
 People would constantly ask me, “Did you have a problem?
 What made you quit?
 So like, you’re NEVER going to drink again?”

-Most of the time, it’s easier for me to just order a water and ask for a lime so no onlooker is distracted by my choice to be sober.
+Most of the time, it’s easier for me to just order a water with lime so no onlooker is distracted by my choice to be sober.
 Many people act like it’s the end of the world because I’m not drinking, but my world is far from over because of my choice to not drink.

+I immediately felt compelled to explain why they should never apologize for that.
 My decision to get sober was not something to be sorry about because it meant that I finally admitted that I had a problem.
-My sobriety has allowed me to create a life I never used to see going anywhere because I was always so concerned with my next opportunity to black out, or get high.
+My sobriety has allowed me to create a life.
+Before getting sober, I was always so concerned with my next opportunity to black out or get high.
 I always dreamed of something more, but I never truly believed in those dreams until I found a reason to actually live.

-For those of us who are in recovery, it’s hard enough to muster up enough courage to put ourselves in scenarios where heavy drinking is involved.
-It’s not something I’m able to do every weekend, as it takes a lot out of me, emotionally.
-My anxiety is a lot louder in these situations because I’m no longer using alcohol or drugs to distract myself from it, and sometimes I resort to the bathroom so I can take a break from all the people.
+For those of us who are in recovery, it’s hard enough to muster up enough courage to put ourselves in scenarios where drinking is involved.
+It’s not something I’m able to do every weekend, as it takes a lot out of me emotionally.
+My anxiety is a lot louder in these situations because I’m no longer using alcohol or drugs to distract myself from it and sometimes I resort to the bathroom so I can take a break from all the people.
 I still enjoy going out for the social aspect of it, but you will no longer see me at closing time trying to convince myself that I don’t need “one more.”

 My choice to want better for myself has nothing to do with anyone else.
-My choice to be sober is nothing to be sorry about, and everything to be grateful for.
+My choice to be sober is nothing to be sorry about and everything to be grateful for.